Health And Wellbeing

 Food and Pharmaceutical Industries

-Since the early 1900s, healthcare has shifted from a holistic approach, with food grown and produced locally, to a focus on pharmaceutical solutions that often mask symptoms.
+Since the early 1900s, healthcare has shifted from a holistic approach, with food grown and produced locally, to a focus on pharmaceutical solutions that often mask symptoms rather than address root causes.

 Many supermarkets now have a small section dedicated to healthy foods; does that mean the rest of the food is unhealthy?